kevinthomasorourke/jekyll-now/_posts/My-Hello.md

 ---
 layout: post
-title: Welcome to my Blog
+title: Welcome
 ---

 Welcome
 =======

-Please feel free to peruse and hopefully some of my ramblings may be of use
+I am trying to create a simple presence on the web.
+The simplest and cheapest way so far is to create a simple static website.
+You can create this yourself or look for a simple SPA template and clone it.